 - See that your account was signed in

-- On an Android phone or tablet, open a browser app, like Chrome.
+- On an iPhone or iPad, open a browser app, like Safari.

 - Open a private window.
 To learn how, select an app:

 - Go to a Google service, like www.google.com, and sign in to your account.

 - When you're done using the web, close all private windows or sign out.
 To sign out:

 - Go to a Google service, like www.google.com.

 - On the top right, tap your profile image, initial, or email address.

 - Tap Sign out.